 Born: 7 June 1862, Pressburg (now Bratislava), Hungary (now Slovakia)

 Affiliation at the time of the award: Kiel University, Kiel, Germany

 Prize motivation: "for his work on cathode rays"

 Prize share: 1/1

-Experiments at the end of the 19th century with cathode rays, radiation emitted in a low pressure glass tube when a voltage is applied between two metal plates, led to the discoveries of the electron and of X-rays.
-In crucial experiments by Philipp Lenard, started in 1893, the glass tube was equipped with a thin aluminium window making it possible to study the radiation outside the glass tube.
-One could show that the radiation was not electromagnetic.
+Experiments conducted in the late 19th century on cathode rays (radiation emitted when a voltage is applied between two metal plates in a glass tube filled with low-pressure gas) led to the discovery of electrons and X-rays.
+In crucial experiments performed by Philipp Lenard beginning in 1893, the glass tube was fitted with a thin aluminum window, making it possible to study the radiation outside the tube and thereby prove that it was not electromagnetic in nature.